-- The Residency Teacher Certification Program (first-level certification): The program can be completed as part of a bachelor's degree, independently after the baccalaureate is completed (Certificate of Advanced Study), or as part of the Master in Teaching degree. - The Residency School Counselor Program: The program can be completed as a Certificate of Advanced Study (education staff associate) or as part of a Master of Education strand, as well as an add on for students enrolled in the Master of Arts in Counseling program. - The Residency School Administrator Program: The program can be completed as Certificate of Advanced Study for principal and/or program administrator as part of a Master of Education degree strand.
+- The Residency Teacher Certification Program (first-level certification): The program can be completed as part of a bachelor's degree, independently after the baccalaureate is completed (Certificate of Advanced Study), or as part of the Master in Teaching degree. - The Residency School Counselor Program: The program can be completed as a Certificate of Advanced Study (education staff associate) or as part of a Master of Education strand, as well as an add on for students enrolled in the Master of Arts in Counseling program.
+Due to the most recent WAC changes and critical faculty's retirement, ESA certification program is not offered at this time. - The Residency School Administrator Program: The program can be completed as Certificate of Advanced Study for principal and/or program administrator as part of a Master of Education degree strand.

-Candidates may be withdrawn from education programs at the discretion of the College of Education and Counseling Psychology as a result of the Staffing Level II/Intervention Level II process.
+Candidates may be withdrawn from education programs at any time at the discretion of the College of Education and Counseling Psychology as a result of the Staffing Level II/Intervention Level II process.
 Saint Martin's University makes no guarantees for candidates to be recommended for Washington state teacher/counselor/administrator certification based on course and field experience completion alone.